camilajure/camilajure/README.md

  I enjoy team work and I can play different roles.
  I am social, reliable and professional, with fast adaptability and flexibility, energetic, hardworking.

-If you are interested in my profile, you can contact me at
+If you are interested in my profile 🙋‍♀️🙋‍♀️, you can contact me at

 Email: camilajure@gmail.com